kubernetes-retired/kubefed/docs/userguide.md

 This example is for cluster scoped federation deployment.
 For namespaced federation deployment, you can patch role `kubefed-role` in the kubefed namespace instead.

-## Disabling federation of an API type
+### Disabling federation of an API type

-It is possible to disable propagation of a type that is configured for propagation using the `kubefedctl` command:
+You can disable propagation of an API type using the `kubefed2` command.

 ```bash
 kubefedctl disable <FederatedTypeConfig Name>
 ```

-This command will set the `propagation` field in the `FederatedTypeConfig` associated with this target API type to `Disabled`, which will prompt the sync controller for the target API type to be stopped.
+This command sets the `propagationEnabled` field in the `FederatedTypeConfig` associated with this target API type to `false`, which will prompt the sync controller for the target API type to be stopped.

-If the goal is to permanently disable federation of the target API type, passing the `--delete-from-api` flag will remove the `FederatedTypeConfig` and federated type CRD created by `enable`:
+If you want to permanently disable federation of the target API type, pass the `--delete-from-api` flag tol remove the `FederatedTypeConfig` and federated type CRD created by `enable`.

 ```bash
 kubefedctl disable <FederatedTypeConfig Name> --delete-from-api
 ```

-**WARNING: All custom resources for the type will be removed by this command.**
+**WARNING:** Using this command will remove all custom resources for the specified API type.

 ## Propagation status